Qods Force / Sepah-e Qods / Qods Corps / Jerusalem Corps

 Shortly after the fall of Saddam Hussein, individuals with ties to the Revolutionary Guard may have attempted to infiltrate southern Iraq, and elements of the Iranian Government have helped members of Ansar al-Islam transit and find safehaven in Iran.
 In a Friday Prayers sermon in Tehran in May 2003, Guardian Council member Ayatollah Ahmad Jannati publicly encouraged Iraqis to follow the Palestinian model and participate in suicide operations against Coalition forces.

-Anonymous sources in the Israeli defense establishment said that Iranian involvement in terrorism in the occupied territories has increased.
-These activities mostly are run through Hizballah in Lebanon and, between 2002 and 2004 Hizballah had tripled or even quadrupled the scope of its operations in the territories.
+Anonymous sources in the Israeli defense establishment said that Iranian involvement in terrorism in the occupied territories increased after 2001.
+These activities mostly were run through Hizballah in Lebanon and, between 2002 and 2004 Hizballah had tripled or even quadrupled the scope of its operations in the territories.
 The threat to Israel from rockets provided to Hizballah by Iran and Syria has grown, both in range and quantity.
 Iran is supplying an array of rockets by air and sea and overland from Syria, while both countries are providing logistical support and training as well.
 Israeli Defense Forces intelligence chief Major-General Aharon Ze'evi-Farkash said on 2 September 2004, "we are dealing with a threat on the northern front.
 That also means Hizballah and Iran, as well as Syria."

 |Join the GlobalSecurity.org mailing list|